ZhaoLizz/zhaolizz.github.io/_pages/about.md

 Recent News
 ======
+[04/2025] I serve as SPC in EuroXR 2025.

+[04/2025] I serve as a reviewer in IEEE ISMAR and The Visual Computer.

 [12/2024] Our paper "GaussianHand: Real-time 3D Gaussian Rendering for Hand Avatar Animation" accepted to IEEE TVCG!

 [11/2024] I serve as a reviewer in IEEE TNNLS.